 X and V factor test

-Avibacterium paragallinarum, cultivated on bovine blood agar together with a streak of Staphylococcus aureus the bacteria have increased growth with bigger colonies close to the streak of Staphylococcus aureus, which cause hemolysis the V factor will be released from the erythrocytes.
+Avibacterium paragallinarum, cultivated on bovine blood agar together with a streak of Staphylococcus aureus.
+A. paragallinarum has increased growth with bigger colonies close to the streak of Staphylococcus aureus, which cause hemolysis and release of the V factor from the erythrocytes.

 Image: Ingrid Hansson & Karl-Erik Johansson (BVF, SLU). - Click on the image to enlarge it.